 Two earthing lugs, ideally one on each saddle support should be marked on the nozzle orientation drawing.

-Name plate should be located at a prominent location and marked on the nozzle orientation drawing.
-Care should be taken that the name plate projects outside the vessel insulation.
+The nameplate should be located at a prominent location and marked on the nozzle orientation drawing.
+Care should be taken that the nameplate projects outside the vessel insulation.

 Vessel Insulation Clips